 Extensions have two deployment models:

 - External Extensions

-These reusable components can be written, saved, and used throughout your organization.
-They can be registered for runtime execution on one or more steps.
-You can choose to register an extension pre-action execution or post-execution.
+These reusable extension components can be written, saved, and used throughout a user's Functionize account.
+Extensions can be registered for runtime execution on one or more steps.
+Users can choose to register an extension for pre-action or post-action execution.

-Learn about adding your Extensions to your Test Actions in this User Guide: Mapping Extensions.
+Learn about adding Extensions to Test Actions in this User Guide: Mapping Extensions.

-Learn about the data structures in this User Guide: Extensions Object Model.
+Learn about the Extension data structures in this User Guide: Extensions Object Model.

-NOTE: When Extensions are modified, please be patient while they are deployed.
-It can sometimes take a minute for the changes to the code to update.
+Note: When Extensions are modified, please be patient while they are deployed.
+It can take a few minutes for the changes to the code to update.